 The GCF finances projects and programmes that are in line with its Results Management Framework (RMF).
 The RMF defines eight strategic impacts to be achieved at the Fund level – four of which are mitigation focused and four adaptation focused.
 When developing a project or programme, one or several of these impact areas can apply.

-The GCF actively promotes synergies across areas of adaptation and mitigation wherever possible, and promotes environmental, social, economic and development co-benefits.
-In addition, the GCF strongly supports projects and programmes that take a gender-sensitive and gender-responsive approach.
+The GCF actively promotes synergies across areas of adaptation and mitigation and promotes environmental, social, economic and development co-benefits.
+It also strongly supports projects and programmes with a gender-sensitive and gender-responsive approach.
+If persons believe these projects will have adverse impacts, complaints are assessed by the Independent Redress Mechanism.

 The GCF has established six criteria in its Investment Framework to guide the manner in which it takes decisions on its investments.